-This is a perfect trail for those looking to get in some cardio or a quick trip for a view before heading out of town.
+This is a perfect trail for those looking to get in some cardio or enjoy a nice view in Jasper National Park.

 Also, should you be visiting over Canada Day this is a great spot to watch the fireworks too!

-When it comes to unique Jasper sightseeing, there is no better place than the Columbia Icefields to see it all.
+When it comes to unique Jasper sightseeing, there is no better place than the Columbia Icefield.

-With a guide, you’ll be taken out onto the glacier in this massive bus that will take visitors out to experience it up close and personally.
+With a guide, you’ll be taken out onto the glacier in this massive bus that will take visitors out to experience it up close and personal.

-The tour companies will also fit guests out with spikes for their boots as it is a giant icefield after all, aka pretty slippery!
+The tour companies will also fit guests out with crampons for their boots as it is a giant icefield after all, aka pretty slippery!

-A 1km long walkway leads you towards glass floor platform 280m above the Sunwapta Valley with awe-inspiring views of the mountains.
+A 1km long walkway leads you towards a glass floor platform 280m above the Sunwapta Valley with awe-inspiring views of the Rocky Mountains.

 This is not only a fantastic viewpoint but also a great place to learn more about the history, wildlife and culture of this part of Jasper in an interpretive way.

-Visiting the ice fields should definitely be on everyone’s list of what to see in Jasper.
+Visiting the ice fields should definitely be on everyone’s list of what to see in Jasper National Park.

-With a drop of 84 ft and coming in at 60 ft wide, these falls are some of the most impressive in Jasper.
+With a drop of 84 ft and coming in at 60 ft wide, these falls are some of the most impressive in Jasper National Park.